threefoldtech/info_grid/src/documentation/faq/faq.md

 2. Quantum safe storage.
 Quantum safe storage uses a “Storage Engine” that parts, compresses, encrypts and then mathematically describes the data.

-### What is ThreeFold's cloud pricing?
-Are there any discounts available for ThreeFold's cloud pricing?

-You can read more about ThreeFold cloud pricing and discounts [here](../../knowledge_base/cloud/pricing/pricing_toc.md).

-By simply hodling TFT in your TF Chain wallet, you can benefit from TFT discounts up to 60%.
-This is an automatic form of staking, the user does not have to do anything to have this benefit.

-### How can I see the available capacity of a 3Node server on the ThreeFold Grid?

-You can use the [ThreeFold Grid Proxy](https://gridproxy.grid.tf/swagger/index.html#/GridProxy/) to see available capacity of a 3Node server.

-### What is the difference between the Playground and Dashboard on mainnet and testnet?

-In general, mainnet is more stable and it is better to use it for official workload deployments.
-Mainnet and testnet offer the same features, but testnet costs 50% less TFT to run workload.

 ## Deployments on the ThreeFold Grid

-### Can I use the TFChain secret on the ThreeFold Connect App for the Profile settings on the ThreeFold Playground?

-No, this is not possible.
-The twin created in the farming section of the TF Connect app is not directly associated with the mnemonics from the ThreeFold Playground.

-To generate the seed phrase, you can go to the [ThreeFold Dashboard](https://dashboard.grid.tf/).
-You will be able to install the Polkadot extension, create an account within it (keep the seed phrase safe), then activate a twin for that account on the [ThreeFold Dashboard](https://dashboard.grid.tf/).

-You will then be able to use the seed phrase to create a profile manager.

 ### Does the ThreeFold Grid charge the total resources rented or it only charges the resources used during deployment?